 Amid her attempts to brainstorm unpredictable plotlines, Christie is approached by a woman called Mabel Rogers, played by Pippa Haywood (Pride and Prejudice and Zombies).
 Ms. Rogers needs the help of England’s most astute amateur sleuth to solve the murder of her partner, Florence Nightingale Shore.
 After working overseas as a war nurse, the god-daughter of Florence Nightingale was returning to the UK, when she was beaten to death on the train ride home.

-By interweaving the real-life mystery of Florence Nightingale Shore’s murder into the narrative, the Netflix streamer creates an intriguing supposition that Christie was more than just an armchair detective.
+By interweaving the real-life mystery of Florence Nightingale Shore’s murder into the narrative, the film creates an intriguing supposition that Christie was more than just an armchair detective.

 Under the name Mrs. Mary Westmacott (the nom-de-plume Agatha Christie employed her novels Giants’ Bread and Absent in the Spring), Christie conducts a private investigation.
 She invites all the suspects to a country mansion under the guise of dividing the wealth of the late (and fictional) Mr. Dower, and quickly realizes that in real life, mystery has dangerous consequences.

 In 1926, Agatha Christie’s absence sparked a nationwide manhunt that included thousands of police officers and hundreds of civilians.
 In the period drama, too, her face is splashed on the cover of every newspaper.
 Despite this upheaval, Christie works tirelessly with her client to discover who killed Florence Nightingale Shore.

 The cast of possible murderers includes “Outlander” actor Tim McInnerny, Florence’s cousin who was repulsed by her relationship with Ms. Rogers, and Blake Harrison (A Very English Scandal), who plays Travis Pickford, a traveller who might have attempted to rob Florence en route to England.